Marie-Claire Heureuse Félicité

-Empress Marie-Claire Heureuse Félicité Bonheur, Empress of Hayti (1758 – 8 August 1858) was the Empress of Haiti (1804–1806) as the spouse of Jean-Jacques Dessalines.
+Empress Marie-Claire Heureuse Félicité Bonheur, Empress of Haiti (8 May 1758 – 8 August 1858) was the Empress of Haiti (1804–1806) as the wife of Jean-Jacques Dessalines.

 Background

 She was born in Léogâne to a poor but free family as the daughter of Guillaume Bonheur and Marie-Sainte Lobelot.
 She was educated by her aunt Élise Lobelot, who was the governess of a religious order.
 She married Pierre Lunic, master-cartwright to the Brothers of Saint-Jean de Dieu.
 She became a widow in 1795.

 The siege of Jacmel

 During the siege of Jacmel in 1800, she made herself a name for her work for the wounded and starving.
 She managed to convince Dessalines, who was one of the parties besieging the city, to allow some roads to the city to be opened, so that the wounded in the city could receive help.
 She led a procession of women and children with food, clothes and medicine back to the city, and then arranged for the food to be cooked on the streets.